ACMPR LICENSE FROM HEALTH CANADA

 Complete the Patient Assessment Form and tell us your needs.
 Choose and pay for a consultation path that best suits your medical needs and book your appointment.
 Our office will connect you with a suitable medical practitioner.

-Receive a video call from our medical practitioners to assess how many grams per day you are eligible for.
+Conduct a tele-health consultation with one of our medical practitioners to assess how many grams per day you are eligible for.
 Our medical practitioner will review your medical needs and prescribe you the appropriate amount.

 We will send your prescription directly to the licensed dispensary or licensed producer of your choice.

 Our medical practitioner will issue you a medical document supporting the use of cannabis for medical purposes based on your consultation.
 Complete the ACMPR License Application and mail it to Health Canada along with this document.

 Expect to receive your ACMPR license in the mail directly from Health Canada and

 you're Good to Grow!

 On October 17th, 2018 the ACMPR program became the Cannabis Act.